Miro0o/Docs-Notes/CS/🔑 CS_Core/👩‍💻 Programming Methodology and Languages/🛠️ Programming Tools Chain/🚠 Runtimes & SDKs/🐐 GCC (The GNU Compiler Collection)/Troubleshootings.md

 This is because **modern Darwin kernels restrict the capability to assume control over another process (here, for the purpose of debugging it), since that capability is a boon to malware.** In order for said taskgated to grant access to gdb, the latter must be fitted with [entitlements](https://developer.apple.com/documentation/security/hardened_runtime), which consist of [digitally-signed metadata](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html) inside the gdb binary.

-### 2. Troubleshooting / Further Diagnosis
+2. **Troubleshooting / Further Diagnosis**

-⚠ **There is plenty of other reasons why gdb might not work on Darwin**, besides it not being code-signed with the com.apple.security.cs.debugger entitlement.
+> ⚠ **There is plenty of other reasons why gdb might not work on Darwin**, besides it not being code-signed with the com.apple.security.cs.debugger entitlement.

 - [gdb does not understand “fat” binaries at the moment](https://sourceware.org/bugzilla/show_bug.cgi?id=13157).
 You may have to preprocess the target binary with lipo -thin x86_64
 - If gdb launches the process, but then hangs, you might be running into [bug #24069](https://sourceware.org/bugzilla/show_bug.cgi?id=24069).
 Keep trying again until the debugger starts successfully, or apply the suggested patch and rebuild gdb.